Valerie Biden Owens

-Valerie Biden Owens (November 5, 1945) is an American political strategist, campaign manager and former educator.
-She is the younger sister of Joe Biden, the 46th and current President of the United States.
-In 2016, president Barack Obama nominated her Alternate Representative of the United States to the 71st Session of the General Assembly of the United Nations.
+Mary Valerie Biden Owens (born November 5, 1945) is an American political strategist, campaign manager and former educator.
+She is the younger sister of Joe Biden, the 46th president of the United States.
+In 2016, President Barack Obama nominated her as alternate representative of the United States to the 71st Session of the General Assembly of the United Nations.

 Owens has played a substantial role in all of her brother's political campaigns.
 She was the campaign manager during all of his Senate elections and for his 1988 and 2008 presidential campaigns, as well as a senior advisor to his successful 2020 presidential campaign.
-Owens published her autobiography, Growing Up Biden, in 2022.
+Owens published an autobiography, Growing Up Biden, in 2022.
+She received a Presidential pardon from her brother shortly before his presidency ended.

 Early life and education

-She was born the daughter of Catherine Eugenia "Jean" (née Finnegan; 1917–2010) and Joseph Robinette Biden Sr. (1915–2002).
-Her brothers are Joe, Francis "Frank" Biden, and James "Jim" Biden.
-Her family is of Irish Catholic background.
-Biden's father was initially wealthy, but later suffered several financial setbacks; for several years the family lived with Biden's maternal grandparents in Scranton, Pennsylvania.
-Joe Biden Sr. later became a successful used car salesman, maintaining the family a middle-class lifestyle.
+Mary Valerie Biden was born on November 5, 1945, in a suburb of Boston, Massachusetts, to Catherine Eugenia "Jean" (née Finnegan) and Joseph Robinette Biden Sr. Her brothers are Joe Jr., Francis "Frank" Biden, and James "Jim" Biden.
+The siblings are of Irish Catholic background.
+Their father was initially wealthy, but later suffered several financial setbacks.
+For several years, the family lived with Jean's parents in Scranton, Pennsylvania.
+Joe Biden Sr. later became a successful used car salesman, maintaining the family in a middle-class lifestyle.

-Owens graduated from Ursuline Academy in Wilmington, Delaware in 1963, and went on to study at the University of Delaware, where she was on the dean's list and was homecoming queen, graduating in 1967.
+Owens graduated from Ursuline Academy in Wilmington, Delaware, in 1963, and went on to study at the University of Delaware, where she was on the dean's list and was homecoming queen, graduating in 1967.